 A lot will depend on how well they can integrate the company and realize synergy, both in terms of operations as well as sales momentum.
 At first glance, this seems like a stretch.
 Various analysts tout Magento as giving Adobe access to both the SMB space, by moving down-market and tapping into Magento’s installed base, as well as the B2B market.

-Adobe acquisition has shocked the e-commerce market and Magento itself for arguable better.
+Adobe acquisition has shocked the e-commerce market and Magento itself for arguably better.
 Moving forward, we will see a lot of attempts from Adobe to transform Magento into its image: A well-integrated ecommerce component to its massive ecosystem.

 In the race to the leading platform, Magento has somewhat of advantages in comparison to Shopify with better usage coverage (straight-up steal the “sell everything” logo from Shopify).
 However, Magento has only lead the M in the SME, Shopify remains popular in the top 10k and overall the entire web.